SumitAgrawal03071989/Spark-The-Definative-Guide/CH04-Structured_API_Overview/README.md

 ## Overview of structured Spark Types

 * Spark is effectively a programming language of its own.
 Internally, Spark uses an engine called Catalyst that maintains its own type information through the planning and processing of work
+* Even if we use Spark’s Structured APIs from Python or R, the majority of our manipulations will operate strictly on Spark types, not Python types.
+For example, the following code does not perform addition in Scala or Python; it actually performs addition purely in Spark:

 ```
 # in Python